shaunsaker/the-shell/README.md

 yarn build:theme --themeColor teal --neutralColor gray
 ```

-3. Update `./packages/common/logo.svg` and `./packages/common/logo-inverted.svg` with your logos. `logo-inverted` is simply a white version of your logo.
+3. Update [logo.svg](./packages/common/logo.svg) and [logo-inverted.svg](./packages/common/logo-inverted.svg) with your logos. [logo-inverted.svg](./packages/common/logo-inverted.svg) is simply a white version of your logo.
 If you don't have a logo, just grab an icon from https://heroicons.com/ and move on with life.
 It should be a **square svg**, size does not count in this case 😉

 4. Run the script: